 The Centre's research projects include:

-The Formation of Fundraisers: Dr Beth Breeze has recieved funding from the Leverhulme Trust for a three-year project which will explore how fundraisers' personalities interact with their professional skills to affect the amount of money they raise for good causes.
+The New Fundraisers: Dr Beth Breeze received funding from the Leverhulme Trust for a three-year project which explored how fundraisers' personalities interact with their professional skills to affect the amount of money they raise for good causes.

 Giving Circles in the UK: in collaboration with Dr Angie Eikenberry of the University of Nebraska, this project looks at giving circles in the UK.

-Beacon Project - 50 Years of Philanthropy at the University of Kent: as part of the University's 50th Anniversary celebrations, this project involves research into the history of philanthropy at and to the University, and will include a number of debates on philanthopy and a major international conference
+Beacon Project - 50 Years of Philanthropy at the University of Kent: as part of the University's 50th Anniversary celebrations, this project involved research into the history of philanthropy at and to the University, and included a number of debates on philanthopy and a major international conference

-Social Justice Philanthropy: Implications for Policy and Practice: this study offers a critical appreciation of social justice philanthropy by investigating 'social justice' funders, foundation trustees and leaders.
-By exploring how a number of foundations and individual philanthropists pursue social justice and change, we will learn how they make judgments about what and to whom to give, what moral resources, traditions, customs and rules they draw upon in reaching their evaluation about giving, and what they mean by social justice philanthropy.
-The research team consists of John Mohan, Balihar Sanghera and Kate Bradley.
+Social Justice Philanthropy: Implications for Policy and Practice: this study offered a critical appreciation of social justice philanthropy by investigating 'social justice' funders, foundation trustees and leaders.
+By exploring how a number of foundations and individual philanthropists pursue social justice and change, we learnt how they make judgments about what and to whom to give, what moral resources, traditions, customs and rules they draw upon in reaching their evaluation about giving, and what they mean by social justice philanthropy.
+The research team consisted of Balihar Sanghera and Kate Bradley.

 Richer Lives: Why Rich People Give: In 2013 we worked with the author of 'Why Rich People Give', to produce a ten year update of this seminal work.
 Data collection is currently underway, including surveys and interviews with major donors, philanthropy advisers and other influential figures in the UK philanthropy sector.
 This work is funded by The Pears Foundation, with matched funding from the University of Kent.
 For further information please contact the lead researchers Beth Breeze or Theresa Lloyd.